 To quickly locate the record you wish to view, press the letter of the first word in the leftmost column.
-This is useful if the data you want to view has scrolled off the screen.
+For example, in the screen below you would press the letter "H" if you wanted the highlight bar to jump directly to the record for "Harrison Bakery".
+This us useful if the data you want to view has scrolled off the screen.